-Ambiguity won't necessarily hurt your survey, but you won't get as much value from the feedback because it will be hard to determine what your customers are happy or unhappy about.
+Ambiguity won't necessarily hurt your survey, but you won't get as much value from the feedback because it will be hard to determine exactly what your customers are happy or unhappy about.

 Instead, intentionally highlight the product or feature you're referring to when asking customers to provide an NPS.
 This not only gives your team direct feedback, but it also presents the opportunity for you to further customize your NPS surveys.

 4. Include a Comments Box

 However, when you're selecting your customer feedback tool, choose one that lets you include a comments section beneath the scale.
 Customers can use the comments section to further explain the reason for their score.

 By including a comments section on your NPS survey, you can gather qualitative data about your customers' experience with your company.
 This helps with responding to negative scores because your customer service reps know exactly why the customer is upset.

-5. Add a "Thank You" Message
+5. Add a 'Thank You' Message

-You should always include a "thank you" message at the conclusion of your survey to thank customers for their participation.
-Remember, they don't get anything from filling out your survey so the least you can do is thank them for their time.
+You should always include a 'thank you' message at the conclusion of your survey to thank customers for their participation.
+Remember, they don't get anything from filling out your survey, so the least you can do is thank them for their time.